Disclaimer: External data. HolaCuba assumes no liability.

 $$

-PRESENT MOVEMENT TOWARD THE NORTH OR 360 DEGREES AT 6 KT
+PRESENT MOVEMENT TOWARD THE WEST-NORTHWEST OR 300 DEGREES AT 14 KT

 WINDS AND SEAS VARY GREATLY IN EACH QUADRANT.
 RADII IN NAUTICAL